01 Jan Casio Digital Pianos | REVIEW | 17 Models | 2021 | LOWER PRICES

 This model would be great for a small space and also in a smaller room because the internal sound system is low wattage as compared to the 40 watt 4-speaker sound of the PX-870 with its more powerful 256-note polyphony sound chip and upgraded stereo sampling.
 The PX-770 has a USB output to connect to external devices and it has a stereo headphone jack for private practice.
 If you want a furniture cabinet type digital piano at a very low price and don’t want to buy those off-brand cheap “PSO” (piano shaped object) digital pianos like Williams, Artesia, Suzuki, and other brands that we don’t recommend. then we suggest that this Casio would be a better investment unless you can move up to the PX-870.
 We anticipate the PX-770 will be a current model all through 2021 and possibly beyond that time as it is still relatively new technology.

-Casio has the most impressive portable pianos in the $600 to $1200 price range which includes some very cool features that make piano playing a lot more fun and intuitive that no other brand currently offers.
+Casio has very impressive portable pianos in the $600 to $1200 price range which includes some very cool features that make piano playing a lot more fun and intuitive than most brands.
 This technology would include large color touch screens to access all of the functions on some models, smooth top virtual control panels with “virtual” LED lighted touch sensor buttons on other models which otherwise have a piano top panel which is smooth and all shiny black like a cell phone or iPad when the power is off…no physical control buttons on them at all…very elegant.